dart-lang/site-www/src/language/class-modifiers.md

 ## No modifier

-Use a `class` or `mixin` declaration without a modifier to allow unrestricted permission to create subtype relationships from outside libraries.
+Use a `class` or `mixin` declaration without a modifier to allow unrestricted permission to create subtype relationships from any library.
 By default, you can:

 - [Construct][] new instances of a class.